CDLUC3/mrt-admin-lambda/README.md

 - On page load, URL parameters are read to determine the query to run
 - A query request is made via ajax
 - Query results are reformatted into an html table and displayed to the user
-- A publishing script `publish.js` will copy assets into an S3 bucket
+- A publishing script `publish.sh` will copy assets into an S3 bucket
-  - Run `source setup.sh` to define the S3 bucket where web assets will be hosted.
 - AWS Cloud Front has been configured to provide a URL for the static website
   - Cloud Front is also used to restrict access to the website